 Because the Windows product activation is dependent on hardware, you may need to reactivate your Windows registration after cutover.
-In most cases when you are using Windows 2003, you can follow the on-screen prompts to complete the reactivation.
-However, when you are using Windows 2008, the reactivation depends on several factors including service pack level, Windows edition, and your licensing type.
-If a Windows 2008 target comes online after cutover with an activation failure, use the steps below appropriate for your license type.
+The reactivation depends on several factors including service pack level, Windows edition, and your licensing type.
+If a target comes online after cutover with an activation failure, use the steps below appropriate for your license type.
 Additionally, if you are using Windows 2012, you may only have 60 minutes to complete the reactivation process until Windows activation tampering automatically shuts down your server.

-- Retail licensing-Retail licensing allows the activation of a single operating system installation. - 1.
+- Retail licensing -Retail licensing allows the activation of a single operating system installation. - 1.
 Open the System applet in Windows Control Panel. - 2.
 Under Windows activation at the bottom of the page, click Change product key. - 3.
 Enter your retail license key.
 You may need access to the Internet or to call Microsoft to complete the activation. - MAK volume licensing-Multiple Activation Key (MAK) licensing allows the activation of multiple operating system installations using the same activation key. - 1.
-View or download the Microsoft Volume Activation Deployment Guide from the Microsoft web site. - 2.
-Using an administrative user account, open a command prompt and follow the instructions from the deployment guide to activate MAK clients.
+View or download the Microsoft Volume Activation Deployment Guide from the Microsoft web site. - Using an administrative user account, open a command prompt and follow the instructions from the deployment guide to activate MAK clients.
 Multiple reboots may be necessary before you can access a command prompt.
 You may need access to the Internet or to call Microsoft to complete the activation. - KMS volume licensing-Key Management Service (KMS) licensing allows IT professionals to complete activations on their local network without contacting Microsoft. - 1.
-View or download the Microsoft Volume Activation Deployment Guide from the Microsoft web site. - 2.
-Using an administrative user account, open a command prompt and follow the instructions from the deployment guide to convert a MAK activation client to a KMS client.
+View or download the Microsoft Volume Activation Deployment Guide from the Microsoft web site. - Using an administrative user account, open a command prompt and follow the instructions from the deployment guide to convert a MAK activation client to a KMS client.
 Multiple reboots may be necessary before you can access a command prompt.